Join Us

 Find out what their deepest needs are and how you are going to help.
 Then listen.

 Carefully and deeply.
 Reflect on what it is that people are telling you.
-Give it some air, you know, like maybe like a, a good bottle of wine.
+Give it some air, you know, like a good bottle of wine.
 Give it some air before you try to figure it out.
 Often people hear about the problems of someone else, and they set their minds immediately to how to solve it.

 In this environment, pausing, at least for a moment, will help you.
 How can you address the problems that people are presenting to you?
-Having discernment about how you can address those issues will serve you well.I can’t underscore enough how important it is to listen and pause so that you can gain momentum.
+Having discernment about how you can address those issues will serve you well.
+I can’t underscore enough how important it is to listen and pause so that you can gain momentum.

 Pivot Into Market Conditions

 If you’re resisting what the market is giving you, you might be looking at a gift horse in the mouth.
 Go with what the market is giving you.
 Learn from the past while looking at the data.
-Look at key performance indicators, such as web stats, social stats, revenues, and anything that is telling you what people are valuing from you right now.
+Look at key performance indicators, such as web stats, social stats, revenues, and anything that's telling you what people are valuing from you right now.

 You may have to pivot a couple of times or offer different services here and there before finding what lands best.
 Consider embracing a different way of getting through your work.
 The most important thing right now is to never take your eye off of your business’s True North.
 You must take aligned action.

 It doesn’t mean you’re changing what the huge goal is or how long something may take.
 It means that you’re willing to plan out for two weeks.
-It builds in that level of flexibility and willingness to shift differently.
+It builds in that level of flexibility and a willingness to shift differently.
 Work in bite-sized pieces.

 If we take on too much at one time, then we’re putting all of our eggs in one basket.
 I’m advising my clients to break things up into small, manageable pieces so that they’re more able to navigate and shift and change.